 Preparation for a body analysis is usually simple:

-• Avoid physical exertion, alcohol consumption and large meals immediately before analysis, as these factors may affect the measurements.
+Avoid physical exertion, alcohol consumption and large meals or large quantities of liquids before analysis, as these factors may affect the measurements.

 After the analysis, there are no special precautions you need to take.
 You can continue your usual activities.